Shohrux-Shokirov/realtime-chat-app-socket.io/README.md

  1. Time of message
  2. Sender name
  3. Scrollbar
- 4. Scroll to buttom button
+ 4. Scroll to bottom button